Baked Onion Rings

 Instructions

-- Preheat the oven to 450 degrees.
-Line a baking sheet with parchment paper coated with cooking spray.
+- Line a baking sheet with parchment paper.Â

-- Slice the onion into thick rings then separate them.
+- Slice the onion into thick rings, then separate them.

 - Dredge the onions first in the flour, then in the egg mixture, and finally in the panko crumbs until fully coated.